 Well I shall update once I have used it more.

 Initial follow up.
 I am reasonably happy so far.
-I used it on my South Africa and Oman rides and the photos from those rides are mostly excellent quality despite only shooting Jpeg as my post edit software had no lens correction for the camera.
+I used it on my South Africa and Oman rides and the photos from those rides are mostly good despite only shooting Jpeg as my post edit software had no lens correction for this camera.
 I expect to see even more from it going into this year shooting raw format.
 I am missing some of the creative modes from the Lumix cameras and how the HDR mode in those cameras make water blur like a slow shutter.